 A third option is radical surgery as part of trimodality therapy aiming to remove all macroscopic and microscopic tumour.
 This treatment is only offered inside a specialised mesothelioma oncology service where there is an experienced cardiothoracic surgeon within a specialized cardiothoracic service.

-Several small incisions (port holes) are made in the side of the chest to allow a small camera and instruments to be passed into the chest.
+Several small incisions (called port holes) are made in the side of the chest to allow a small camera and instruments to be passed into the chest.
 The surgery is performed via these port holes.

 The important issues for a good recovery are: